Editor’s Note: This story was updated to correct that 18 out of the 20 school districts with the greatest levy reliance are in North Idaho.

 Up the road in Potlatch, a district that serves 460 students, school leaders compete with the nearby Washington towns of Palouse and Garfield.

-The district’s levy makes up 25.4% of its general fund budget, largely going to staff pay.
+The district’s levy makes up 25.4% of its general fund budget, and goes largely to staff pay.

-“In Potlatch, we’re trying to provide learning opportunities to students through CTE programs and while we get salary based apportionment from the state, for us to really be able to offer the electives that we need, we depend on that levy,” Superintendent Janet Avery said.
+“In Potlatch, we’re trying to provide learning opportunities to students through (career-technical education) programs and while we get salary-based apportionment from the state, for us to really be able to offer the electives that we need, we depend on that levy,” Superintendent Janet Avery said.

 Shon Hocker is superintendent of Coeur d’Alene Public Schools where levy dollars make up 19.6% of the district’s general fund budget.

-Hocker agreed that the proximity to Washington drives Northern Idaho schools to rely more heavily on levies.
+Hocker agreed that the proximity to Washington drives North Idaho schools to rely more heavily on levies.
 About 40% of Coeur d’Alene’s supplemental levy dollars go to employee salaries and benefits.

 “That’s to create as much of a livable wage as we can in our area,” he said.